urdh/chs-msc-thesis/README.md

 Although master's theses are to be written in english, the class supports `babel` (or `polyglossia`) and provides english and swedish translations of the preamble.
 The package should work with any document class and font stack (it has been tested with `book`, `tufte-book` and `memoir`), as well as with other packages, but it is tailored for the `scrbook` KOMA-script document class along with Minion Pro and Cronos Pro fonts.

 The actual package, consisting of the files `chs-msc-thesis.sty` and `chs-msc-thesis-logos.sty` (excepting the trademarked logo defined in the latter), is available under the MIT license (see `LICENSE`).
 The sample file `chs-msc-thesis-test.tex` is in the public domain.
-The logotypes in the two PDF files `chs-msc-avancez-logo.pdf` and `chs-msc-gu-logo.pdf` is trademarked by their respective owners (Chalmers University of Technology and Gothenburg University), so take appropriate measures before using them.
+The logotypes in the four PDF files `chs-msc-full-chalmers-logo.pdf`, `chs-msc-full-chalmers-gu-logo.pdf`, `chs-msc-avancez-logo.pdf` and `chs-msc-gu-logo.pdf` is trademarked by their respective owners (Chalmers University of Technology and Gothenburg University), so take appropriate measures before using them.
 They have been reverse-engineered from material publically available from Studentportalen at Chalmers (see links at the end of this document).

 ## Usage

-Install the package by putting the `chs-msc-avancez-logo.pdf`, `chs-msc-gu-logo.pdf`, `chs-msc-thesis-logos.sty` and `chs-msc-thesis.sty` files either in your `TEXMFHOME` directory (recommended) or the same directory as your thesis.
+Install the package by putting the `chs-msc-full-chalmers-logo.pdf`, `chs-msc-full-chalmers-gu-logo.pdf`, `chs-msc-avancez-logo.pdf`, `chs-msc-gu-logo.pdf`, `chs-msc-thesis-logos.sty` and `chs-msc-thesis.sty` files either in your `TEXMFHOME` directory (recommended) or the same directory as your thesis.

 First, load the package (`chs-msc-thesis`).
 Then, issue the `\SetupMetadata` macro: